An Official Website of the Commonwealth of Kentucky

 Urban forests are a valuable asset to the Commonwealth and they should be managed for their economic, environmental and social benefits

 The Kentucky Division of Forestry operates two seedling nurseries for the purpose of planting on public and privately-owned land.
-ONLY A COUPLE MONTHS REMAIN FOR THIS SPRING'S SEEDLING SALES.
+The division is no longer taking orders for tree seedlings for the 2019 spring planting season.

 The division owns and manages 10 state forests Big River, Green River, Pennyrile, Marrowbone, KY Ridge, Kentenia, Tygarts, Rolleigh Peterson, Knobs and Marion County - with a combined total of 47,677 acres.